 LDL (low-density lipoprotein): carries cholesterol from the liver to various cells of the body

 HDL (high-density lipoprotein): collects cholesterol from tissues and returns it to the liver

 1. Fat and cholesterol which have been absorbed from the gastrointestinal tract are assembled to form chylomicrons.

 2. The chylomicrons then travel in the bloodstream to peripheral tissues.

-3. In the peripheral tissues (e.g. adipose tissues) chylomicrons release their fats when they meet tissue expressing lipoprotein lipase (LPL), which allows fats to be absorbed in the form of fatty acids and glycerol.
+3. In the peripheral tissues (e.g. adipose tissues) chylomicrons release their fats when they meet tissue expressing lipoprotein lipase (LPL).
+This allows fats to be absorbed in the form of fatty acids and glycerol.

-4. After unloading their fats, chylomicrons are smaller and referred to as chylomicron remnants.
+4. After unloading their fats, chylomicrons become smaller and are then known as chylomicron remnants.

 6. Chylomicron remnants then travel to the liver and are removed by the binding of apoE to their remnant receptor.